Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

 ## Introduction

-Renovate.it is a public information sharing web app which allows users to share their tips and experiences on renovation based topics.
+Renovate-it is a public information sharing web app which allows users to share their tips and experiences on renovation based topics.
 The main purpose of this web app is to give the general public access to a platform where they can search for advice before embarking on their own renovation project and to share their knowledge with others.

 The web app can be viewed on Desktop, Tablet and Mobile devices.
 Click [here](https://renovate-it.herokuapp.com/) to view.